angelolucas/react-nanodegree-flashcards/README.md

 $ npm install
 $ npm start
 ```

-Then open http://localhost:3000 to see your app.

-The page will reload if you make edits.
-You will also see any lint errors in the console.

 ## Stack
 - [Create React Native App][crna]: Create React Native apps with no build configuration.